gmbeddard/ee193-finalproject/README.md

 ## EE193 Networked Embedded Systems Initial Iteration
-See the latest working code on branch `iteration_1`.
+See the latest working code on branch `main`.